My guitar teacher has quotes posted in the hall outside his room.

 want to thank Deirdre Flint for participating in this interview.

-look for her music in other places as well.
+her music in other places as well.

 Four Bitchin' Babes

 if you want to buy her albums, she told you where to go... cdbaby.com.